Unsupervised Image Transformation Learning via Generative Adversarial Networks: Introduction

-To overcome these obstacles, we propose \textit{TrGAN}, an unsupervised transformation learner based on Generative Adversarial Networks (GANs).
+To learn the potential transformations underlying an unlabeled image collection with a unified model, we propose \textit{TrGAN}, which is an unsupervised transformation learning framework based on generative adversarial networks (GANs).
 Like other GAN variants, TrGAN employs a generator and a discriminator to compete with each other on the task of image synthesis.
-Differently, TrGAN introduces a new \textit{transformation space} beyond the original latent space in GANs.
-Each individual image corresponds to a point in this transformation space, and any two points define a particular transformation.
-In addition to differentiating real data from synthesized data, the discriminator also learns the mapping from the image space to the transformation space.
-In this way, given an image pair for inference, we can use the discriminator to embed both of them to the projected space and extract the semantic variation between them, as shown in Fig.~\ref{fig:teaser}.
-Such variation can in turn be used to guide the generation.
+Differently, TrGAN introduces a new \textit{transformation space} beyond the original latent space in GANs, which is shared by the generator and the discriminator.
+Concretely, the generator picks a point in the transformation space to produce an individual synthesis, while the discriminator serves as a transformation learner via projecting an image back to a transformation code.
+In this way, any two points define a certain transformation.
+To reproduce the observed data distribution, the proposed transformation space is expected to model as many transformations as possible, otherwise, the discrepancy between real and fake distributions will be easily spotted by the discriminator.
+After the model converges, given an arbitrary image pair for inference, we can use the discriminator to extract the semantic variation between them by embedding both of them to the well-learned transformation space, as shown in \cref{fig:teaser}.
+Such variations can be further used to guide the generator for image synthesis, and hence transferred to other samples, enabling versatile image editing.

-Our contributions are summarized as follows: \begin{itemize} \item We propose TrGAN, by introducing a transformation space shared by the generator and the discriminator, to learn image transformations in an unsupervised manner.
-Given a pair of images, we are able to adequately extract the semantic variation between them. \item We are able to apply the semantics that are extracted from any customized image pair to transforming new images.
-More importantly, the transformation can be interpolated continuously and remain semantically meaningful at the intermediate step, outperforming existing style transfer approaches. \item We find that the proposed transformation space is robust to not only support transferring image styles, but also allow editing image contents, as shown in Fig.~\ref{fig:teaser}.
+To summarize, our contributions are as follows. \begin{itemize} \item We propose TrGAN, by introducing a transformation space shared by the generator and the discriminator, to learn the underlying image transformations from an image collection in an unsupervised manner.
+During inference, given a customizable pair of images, we are able to adequately extract the variation factor between them. \item We are able to apply the semantics that are extracted from any customized image pair to transforming new images.
+More importantly, the transformation can be interpolated continuously and remain semantically meaningful at the intermediate step, outperforming existing style transfer approaches. \item We find that the proposed transformation space is robust to not only support transferring image styles, but also allow editing image contents, as shown in \cref{fig:teaser}.
 Furthermore, we study the compositionality of various transformation types, which sheds light on the underlying structure of the transformation space. \end{itemize}